 Welcome to the Early Learning Centre at the Australian International School.

 The early years of education are a crucial stage in each child's life.
-AIS’s highly qualified classroom and specialist teachers recognise and responds to the rapid and significant learning and development that occurs in this early stage.
-We understand that children are competent, capable and full of rich potential.
+AIS’s highly qualified classroom and specialist teachers recognise and respond to the rapid and significant learning and development that occurs in this early stage.
+We understand that children are competent, capable learners, full of rich potential.
 We develop a warm, enriching and caring environment where our aim is for every child to feel secure, valued and happy as they explore, inquire, collaborate, invent and discover new learnings.
 AIS offers excellent facilities and resources that will help your child develop a curiosity and enthusiasm for learning while consolidating their developing knowledge, skills, understanding and attitudes.

 At AIS the ELC's children’s right to experience the joy of early childhood learning is fundamental.
 Learning is promoted through play, real life engagements, emergent and planned learning experiences, routines and transitions.
 ELC learning experiences are based on international studies of the most effective ways of helping young children learn.
 Teachers adopt the Reggio Emilia approach and philosophy which is internationally recognised as the gold standard for early years teaching.
 The teachers use the Australian curriculum program - ‘Early Years Learning Framework for Australia’ and the ‘Queensland Kindergarten Learning Guidelines'.
 For more details about the curriculum for ELC please see the following link; https://www.qcaa.qld.edu.au/kindergarten/curriculum.